microsoft/language-server-protocol/_specifications/lsp/3.17/language/pullDiagnostics.md

 	 * Diagnostics of related documents.
 This information is useful
 	 * in programming languages where code in a file A can generate
 	 * diagnostics in a file B which A depends on.
 An example of
-	 * such a language is C/C++ where marco definitions in a file
+	 * such a language is C/C++ where macro definitions in a file
 	 * a.cpp and result in errors in a header file b.hpp.
 	 *
 	 * @since 3.17.0